Shrey4299/DPD-zero-assignment/README.md

 ## 🗄️ Database Schema

-The application uses a MySQL database named `Users` with two tables:
+The application uses a MySQL database named `Users` and `Data` with two tables:

 ### Table: `Users`